Getting Out of Your Writing Slump: Part #1 – Get Re-Energised to Write

 Your writing slump might come after a long period when you have been writing – or maybe you’ve never written much at all, even though you want to: you’ve started off in a slump.

 Slumps are often linked to a particularly busy or difficult period in your life, a time when a lot of your energy and focus is being used up by other things.
+And let’s face it, that’s how 2020 has been for pretty much the whole world.

 - You’ve had your first child (congratulations!)